 Transposition in Italy

-As of 18 October 2024, all Italian companies operating in critical sectors will have to comply with this new legislation.
-The Agency for National Cybersecurity (ACN) has been designated as the body responsible for supervising and enforcing the standards in Italy.
-By 31 March 2025, the ACN will complete the identification and official notification of companies subject to the directive, obliging them to comply with new security measures
+As of 18 October 2024, all Italian companies operating in critical sectors will have to comply with this new regulation.
+The National Cybersecurity Agency (ACN) has been designated as the body responsible for the supervision and enforcement of the regulations in Italy.

 Obligations and responsibilities for companies